 Let your customers know exactly what you are doing in response to the virus and who they should contact if they need to.
-This should also ease your main reception phone line by providing an alternative means of communication.
+This should also ease your phone line by providing an alternative means of communication.

 DO write an official, respectful and informative email

 DO link to your information page on your website

 DON’T try to sell your services - this will seem greedy and inauthentic

 3. Post on your social media channels and pin it to the top

 Inform all of your followers your latest status regarding the virus and pin it to the top of your social media accounts.
 This will also allow you to continue other social campaigns afterwards, as it doesn’t look like you are avoiding the virus.

 DO be personable and purposeful

 Reassure your customers that you are responding to the ever-changing climate with frequent updates.